HSE racking regulations have remained largely the same since 2007, but this new fine system could shake things up a bit

 The Current State of HSE Racking Regulations

 Since 2007, HSE has recommended racking inspections from a SEMA approved racking inspector at least once a year for all warehouses and storage systems in the UK.
 HSE also recommends regular internal racking inspections from staff who are “technically competent”.

 In 2015, the new CDM regulations meant it was ultimately up to the “client” (the person in charge of the storage system in this case) to decide whether or not someone was “technically competent” enough to perform a given task.
 This didn’t change HSE racking regulations, but it has meant a heavier emphasis on employers’ own initiative and less on “card schemes”.
 Before the CDM regulations, a person could claim that they were “technically competent” because they had a card.
 Now, it is the client’s decision.

 In other words, it’s up to the owner of the racking equipment to decide if someone is “technically competent” enough to inspect their racking.
 With regards to expert racking inspections, this is pretty black and white; HSE recommends SEMA approved racking inspectors.
 With regards to staff inspections, CDM regulations mean the onus of responsibility is on the client.

 Like the CDM regulations, heavier fines won’t change HSE racking regulations.
 However, they might change businesses’ attitude towards them.
 Owners of racking systems have a lot more personal responsibility and have a much greater potential to be fined than they did two years ago.
-As such, SEMA approved racking inspections and racking inspection training for staff are more important than ever.
+As such, racking inspections from a SEMA approved inspector and racking inspection training for staff are more important than ever.

-If you are the owner of a warehouse or storage system, contact Storage Equipment Experts for a SEMA approved racking inspection or racking inspection training.
+If you are the owner of a warehouse or storage system, contact Storage Equipment Experts for a racking inspection from a SEMA approved inspector or racking inspection training.
 We cover all of the UK and Ireland!